zinedburak/PropertyFinder-Project/ReadMe.md

 - Make sure that you have docker installed
 - Run the ```docker-compose up --build``` command inside the main folder that you clone the project
+- Run the ```go run seeder/main.go``` command for seeding the database with products customers and limits
 - The application will be built and run on the 8000 port in your local host with the above command
 - Example curls will be given on the following sections